 Variations in the filename, named resource or external identifier being referenced can be the basis for various kinds of problems.
 Such mistakes or ambiguity can be unintentional, or intentional, and in either case they can be potentially exploited, if surreptitious behaviour is a goal.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 46, 51, 53, 54, 55, and 56
+JSF AV Rules [24]: 46, 51, 53, 54, 55, and 56